Jules Renard

-Pierre-Jules Renard (/fr/; 22 February 1864 – 22 May 1910) was a French author and member of the Académie Goncourt, most famous for the works Poil de carotte (Carrot Top, 1894) and Les Histoires Naturelles (Nature Stories, 1896).
-Among his other works are Le Plaisir de rompre (The Pleasure of Breaking, 1898) and the posthumously published Huit Jours à la campagne (Eight Days in the Country, 1912).
+Pierre-Jules Renard (/fr/; 22 February 1864 – 22 May 1910) was a French novelist, playwright, and diarist.
+He was a member of the Académie Goncourt and is acclaimed for Poil de carotte (Carrot Top, 1894), a bitterly ironical account of his own childhood.
+His other famous works include, Les Histoires Naturelles (Nature Stories, 1896), Le Plaisir de rompre (The Pleasure of Breaking, 1898), and the posthumously published Huit Jours à la campagne (Eight Days in the Country, 1912).

 Early life

 The child of François Renard and Anna-Rose Colin, Renard was born in Châlons-du-Maine, Mayenne where his father was working on the construction of a railroad.
 Renard grew up in Chitry-les-Mines, (Nièvre).
 He had three older siblings, including Amélie (born 1858), who died at a young age.
 A second sister was also named Amélie (born 1859).
 A third child, Maurice, was born before Pierre-Jules in 1862.
-Renard's childhood was characterized as difficult and sad (un grand silence roux or "a great ruddy silence").
+Renard's childhood was characterized as difficult and sad (un grand silence roux or “a great ruddy silence”).
 Although he decided not to attend the prestigious École normale supérieure, love of literature would eventually dominate his life.
 From 1885 to 86, he served in the military in Bourges.